Incantation (American band)

 Incantation is an American death metal band formed by John McEntee and Paul Ledney in 1989.
-Despite the band's members currently residing in Johnstown, Pennsylvania, Incantation are considered leaders in the New York City death metal scene along with Suffocation, Mortician and Immolation.
-Incantation are also considered to be highly influential on a range of later death metal bands including Dead Congregation, Grave Miasma, and Portal, who are often described as "cavernous death metal."
+Despite the band's members residing in Johnstown, Pennsylvania, Incantation are considered leaders in the New York City death metal scene with Suffocation, Mortician and Immolation.

 To date, the band has released twelve full-length albums, two live albums, four EPs, two singles, three split-EPs, one DVD, and three demos.
 Their most recent album, Unholy Deification, was released through Relapse Records in August 2023.
-The band have maintained a significant cult following and underground popularity since the '90s.
+The band have maintained a cult following and underground popularity since the '90s.

-Guitarist and vocalist John McEntee is the sole founding member of Incantation, though drummer Kyle Severn has appeared on every studio album since their third full-length, Diabolical Conquest.
+Guitarist and vocalist John McEntee is the sole continuous member of Incantation, though drummer Kyle Severn has appeared on every studio album since their third full-length, Diabolical Conquest.

 History

-Incantation was formed in 1989 by Paul Ledney (drums and vocals), Aragon Amori (bass), Brett Makowski (rhythm guitar) and John McEntee (lead guitar).
-McEntee previously played in a thrash metal band called Revenant.
-In 1990, disagreements in the band over whether to incorporate black metal elements, corpse paint and blasphemous lyrics led Ledney, Amori and Makowski to depart from the band, instead forming black metal Profanatica.
+Paul Ledney (drums and vocals), Aragon Amori (bass), Brett Makowski (rhythm guitar) and John McEntee (lead guitar) formed Incantation in August 1989.
+McEntee previously played in the thrash metal band Revenant.
+In 1990, disagreements about black metal elements, corpse paint and blasphemous lyrics led Ledney, Amori and Makowski to depart the band and formed black metal Profanatica.

-Incantation first came to prominence with Onward to Golgotha and Mortal Throne of Nazarene, both of which feature Craig Pillard on vocals.
-Following the release of the Forsaken Mourning of Angelic Anguish EP in 1997, Pillard departed the band and was replaced by Daniel Corchado of The Chasm.
-Corchado performed on 1998's Diabolical Conquest before leaving the band, and vocalist Mike Saez performed on the two following albums, The Infernal Storm (2000) and Blasphemy (2002).
-Since Decimate Christendom, McEntee took on vocal responsibilities, a role that he continues to the present.
+Incantation came to prominence with Onward to Golgotha and Mortal Throne of Nazarene, both of which feature singer Craig Pillard.
+Following the release of the Forsaken Mourning of Angelic Anguish EP in 1997, Pillard departed the band and was replaced with Daniel Corchado of The Chasm.
+Corchado performed on 1998's Diabolical Conquest before leaving the band.
+Vocalist Mike Saez performed on the two following albums, The Infernal Storm (2000) and Blasphemy (2002).
+McEntee has been the singer since Decimate Christendom.

-After leaving Incantation, former vocalist Craig Pillard joined New Jersey death metal act Disma in 2008, from which he was fired in 2019 due to allegations of Nazi sympathies.
-The members of Incantation defended themselves after coming under fire due to their prior association with him, affirming they had no knowledge of his political leanings until two years after he had left the band.
+After leaving Incantation, Pillard joined New Jersey death metal act Disma in 2008, from which he was fired in 2019 due to allegations of Nazi sympathies.
+The members of Incantation distanced themselves from their prior association with him, claiming they had no knowledge of his political leanings until two years after he had left the band.

+In February 2016, Incanation toured the US with Swedish black metal band Marduk.
+They toured with Marduk again the following year, bringing along American death metal band Abysmal Dawn.
+In 2019, Incantation supported Morbid Angel on tour in the US along with Swedish black metal band Watain.

+Incantation performed at Milwaukee Metal Fest in June 2024.
+The band supported Belphegor on their US tour in the winter of 2026 along with Hate and Narcotic Waste.
+During this tour, they stated that they did not always have food.
+Fans donated dry goods and nonperishable food to the band, which the band donated to food drives.
+In March, they co-headlined the first Shamrock Slaughter festival in Fort Wayne, Indiana with Sanguisugabogg.
+They were scheduled to return to Milwaukee Metal Fest in June 2026.